Frequently Asked Questions

 Is the Board involved in the daily operations of NATP?
 If not, what direction does the Board give?

 The Board is not involved in the day-to-day operations of NATP.
 It is the duty of the Board to establish the vision for the association, provide oversight and fulfill its fiduciary responsibility to the membership.

 Do I need an Internet connection in order to be on the Board?

-Yes, it is a very convenient and necessary way to communicate between the members, Chapters, staff and Board of Directors.
+Yes, email and virtual meetings are a very convenient and effective way to communicate between the members, Chapters, staff and Board of Directors.

 If I am elected to the Board can I still be an NATP instructor?